 10. Hogwarts Castle, Orlando

-The castle is modelled after the Alnwick castle used as a location in one of the films.
+The castle is modeled after the Alnwick castle used as a location in one of the films.
 It is a mixture of several styles of architecture, including Romanesque style towers and Gothic style lancet windows, spires, and turrets.

 The Castle Hotel from the Autograph Collection is a fairytale escape in Orlando, Florida.
 The Bavarian-style architecture is carried throughout and influences the interior design with decorative headboards and gilded handles.
 The historic charm, spacious ballroom, and marble bathrooms help this hotel sweep you into a distant past.